 There may be instances where you cannot enrol into a full-time study load, e.g. if you have received credit for prior learning or course availability.
 To satisfy your visa condition of maintaining enrolment in a registered program, you must enrol in at least one course per compulsory study period.

-If you fail to enrol and do not have an approved Suspension of Studies, USC will determine that you have voluntarily discontinued your studies at USC and your enrolment will be cancelled.
+If you fail to enrol and do not have an approved Suspension of Studies, UniSC will determine that you have voluntarily discontinued your studies at UniSC and your enrolment will be cancelled.
 USC will report this change in enrolment against your Confirmation of Enrolment (CoE).
 This will result in your CoE being cancelled.

 As a Student visa holder, it is a condition of your visa to maintain adequate health insurance for the duration of your stay in Australia.
 This means you need to purchase Overseas Student Health Cover (OSHC) and keep your policy up to date whilst you are in Australia on a Student visa.

-- If you hold an OSHC Essentials policy and want to make changes to your policy, you are able to do this directly with Allianz Care or through the MyHealth portal and app.
+- If you hold a Comprehensive OSHC policy and want to make changes to your policy, you are able to do this directly with Medibank, either in person or online.

 - If you want to extend your stay in Australia, you will need to purchase another OSHC policy for the extension period.
-You will need to purchase visa length cover and should calculate the duration you will require prior to purchasing your policy.
+You will need to purchase visa length cover, which you can discuss directly with Medibank.